RashidCodes/Shell-Scripting/README.md

 <br/>

-## Display a range of character on each line
+## Display a range of characters on each line
 ```bash
 # fourth character to the seventh
 cut -c 4-7 /etc/passwd